Theresaft/BA/readME.md

 1. **Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)**
 2. **Create a data repository for the images**:
-    - Create a directory called `image-repository` inside the backend folder.
+    - Create a directory called `image-repository` inside the `fallstudie-ss2024` folder.
 This is where raw images, preprocessed images and segmentations of the users will be saved.
 3. **Create the AI Models:**
    - Download model weights: [Model Weights](https://drive.google.com/file/d/19E8xXUEtcx-O4Z6GIdoxK6OVXoTSMl-R/view)
    - Create a directory called `nnunet` inside `models/nnUnet/`